StevenLambion/SwiftDuxNavigation/README.md

 ## Navigating the application

 ### RouteLink
-This is similar to a SwiftUI NavigationLink, and can be used just like one.
-It navigates to a new route relative to the containing view when the user taps it.
+Similar to a NavigationLink, it uses a relative path to navigate to a different waypoint when the user taps it.

 ```swift
 // Pass a single path parameter or component.